-This pad does not have quite the surface area of the Mad Rock Triple Mad Pad or the Metolius Colossus.
+This pad does not have quite the surface area of the Mad Rock Triple Mad Pad.
 This is not a big deal, but if you are looking for the absolute most surface area in a pad, this is on the smaller side of big crash pads.
 Also, because of the bi-fold design, it is not long enough to sleep on.
 While we like its simple design (see above), people who are looking for a pocket to stash shoes, chalk bags and other stuff may be disappointed.
 There is no closing flap at the bottom of the pad or on the sides.
 If you want to carry small stuff in this pad and be certain it won't fall out the bottom, you need to put it in a backpack or other bag and put that backpack in the middle.
 This is the way we like to carry stuff so this is not a big deal to us.
 Because of the bi-fold design, this pad may be a little harder to fit in the back seat of small cars.

 Some people don't like the hinge design for big pads intended to absorb big falls.
 Pads like the Mondo and Triple Mad Pad address this by adding straps or velcro on the bottom so you can keep the pad from turning into a "bear trap."
 The Organic Big Pad does not come with this feature.
 But because most orders are custom, you can order this as an extra feature.